Frigidaire Condensate Leak

 How to Fix / Troubleshooting

-Safety: Turn off power before working near water and electrical components.
+Safety: Turn off the power before working near water and electrical components.

 • 2.
-Clear trap: Remove the trap (note orientation), flush it with warm water, and clear any debris or slime.
-Reinstall correctly.
+Clear trap: Remove the trap (note its orientation), flush it with warm water, and clear any debris or slime.
+Reinstall it correctly.

 • 5.
 Professional repair: If the secondary heat exchanger or internal drain pan is cracked, a technician will need to replace the affected components.